 A single or even a double suite is “EASY” to decorate, keep clean, stock full of your favorite products and manage.

 Suites provide the best of all of these worlds, often you will find budding owners in suites and former owners who chose to downsize.
 Suites often are a holding tank for would be owners and former owners.

-When does the suite bubble burst?
-How does the suite bubble burst?
 How will suites be competitive when they are as plentiful as traditional rental salons?
-How will suites keep licensed professionals that suffer career attrition or those who enter suites too early in their career from leaving and not coming back?
+Will suites retain licensed professionals that suffer career attrition?

-Find what is right for YOU!
 Everyone is different, we are not all meant to become suite renters or independents.
 If you are questioning what the right move is for you, we are here to help.
-Reach out to have honest conversations HERE.
-If you are ready to start looking for options, we have over 300 opportunities for you to choose from.
-Browse on your own or ask us for assistance.

-Salonspa Connection is the only non-brand affiliated company offering straightforward advice and resources throughout your entire career!
+Salonspa Connection is a non-brand affiliated company offering straightforward advice and resources throughout your entire career!